Perdiga/boilerplate-node-api/template/${companyname}-${appname}-api/README.md

     return response.value
   }

-  // Chama uma API que retorna o valor para a regra C public async getRuleCByUser(userId: number): Promise<number> {
+  // Call an API that return the value for rule C public async getRuleCByUser(userId: number): Promise<number> {
     const url = `any_url`;